hellohaptik/docs_haptik/docs/bot-builder/basic/bot-qa-tool.md

 {"email": "<email-id>", "file": "<filename>"}

-The email-id is of the person who would receive the CSV over email.
-Filename is the name of the CSV file.
+The email-id is of the person who would receive the Bot QA Result CSV over email.
+Filename is the name of the Bot QA Testcases CSV file.

 If the API gets executed successfully, you get the below email -